 The Personnel Commission provides staff development services for classified employees.
-Programs acquaint employees with the latest strategies, tools, and information to assist them in achieving their maximum performance potential.
+Programs acquaint employees with the latest strategies, tools, and information to assist them to achieve their maximum performance potential.
 Personnel Commission staff members are available to visit specific worksites to conduct training needs assessments and to assist employees in technical areas such as district/school practices and procedures.
+Please consult the Personnel Commission website to view upcoming training sessions.